pabvald/lighting_and_textures/README.md

 # Phong reflection model & Textures with WebGL
-A interactive 3D visualization implemented with WebGL, which allows to understand how the Phong Model works.
+A interactive 3D visualization implemented with WebGL, which allows to understand how the Phong Reflection Model works.

 ## Lighting